FAB1150/SimpleBTspeaker/README.md

     - DIN: GPIO 14
     - Pins 25 and 26 go to the MODE pin respectively of the L and R amps.
       - If you don't do anything with them, the amps will both be MONO
-      - pins 25 and 26 are ADC pins, so you can wnalogwrite.
+      - pins 25 and 26 are ADC pins, so you can analogwrite.
 Here's the voltage levels you want:
         - Voltage is between 0.16V and 0.77V: MONO
         - Voltage is between 0.77V and 1.4V: RIGHT
         - Voltage is higher than 1.4V: LEFT